 Find Cheap Health Insurance Quotes in Your Area

-Women typically have seven to twelve prenatal visits over the course of a normal pregnancy.
+Women typically have seven to 12 prenatal visits over the course of a normal pregnancy.
 If any complications arise, they may have even more.

-Depending on whether you have health insurance or not, and whether the prenatal care is considered routine or diagnostic, your actual out-of-pocket cost will be different.
-Exactly what counts as routine prenatal care is still being sorted out by the powers-that-be, and there are some costs that pregnant women are still paying out of pocket.
+Depending on whether you have health insurance, and whether the prenatal care is considered routine or diagnostic, your actual out-of-pocket cost will be different.
+There are some costs that pregnant women still have to pay out of pocket.

 At your prenatal visits, your doctor will monitor your health and that of your baby.
-She’ll probably check your urine, your blood pressure, your weight and the fetal heart rate.
-As your pregnancy progresses, she’ll also measure your abdomen and feel for the baby's position.
+They will probably check your urine, your blood pressure, your weight and the fetal heart rate.
+As your pregnancy progresses, your doctor will also measure your abdomen and feel for the baby's position.
 If you have health insurance, all of this routine prenatal care should be covered by your health insurance plan, with no charge to you.

-If the obstetrician detects anything worrisome during her exam, or if you bring up a complaint that requires additional investigation, like unusual pain or bleeding, the billing code for your visit may change from routine to diagnostic, because now the doctor needs to figure out the problem.
-She may have to order some extra tests.
-This diagnostic prenatal care is generally not required to be covered by insurance with no cost-sharing.
-You may be responsible for copays, coinsurance, or payments toward your deductible, depending on the structure of your health insurance plan.
+If the obstetrician detects anything worrisome during the exam, or if you bring up a complaint that requires additional investigation, like unusual pain or bleeding, the billing code for your visit may change from routine to diagnostic because the doctor needs to figure out the problem.
+They may have to order some extra tests.
+This diagnostic prenatal care is generally not required to be covered by insurance with no cost sharing.
+You may be responsible for copays, coinsurance or payments toward your deductible, depending on the structure of your health insurance plan.

 - Anemia screening

 - Bacteriuria urinary tract or other infection screening